lightscalar/pyro/README.md

-# PYRO — A Lightweight Framework for Developing Quick Web APIs in Flask
+# PYRO — A Lightweight Framework for Quickly Developing Web APIs in Flask

 ## Introduction